localnerve/html-snapshots/README.md

 var htmlSnapshots = require('html-snapshots');

 htmlSnapshots.run (options[, callback])
-.then(function (arrayOfPathsToCompletedSnapshots) {
+.then(function (completed) {
-  // arrayOfPathsToCompletedSnapshots
+  // `completed` is an array of paths to the completed snapshots.
 })
 .catch(function (errorObject) {
-  // errorObject is an instance of Error
+  // `errorObject` is an instance of Error
-  // errorObject.completed is an array of paths to the snapshots that did successfully complete.
+  // `errorObject.completed` is an array of paths to the snapshots that did successfully complete.
+  // `errorObject.notCompleted` is an array of paths to files that DID NOT successfully complete.
 });
 ```
 #### Callback